-MED-SURG121CR NUT122CR, VN123CR, VN124CR, VN125CR; Co-requisites: VN131CR, VN132CR, VN134CR, VN135CR, HUMGRO133CR processes, treatments, and pharmacological agents used for gastrointestinal disorders.
+This course emphasizes the common disease processes, treatments, and pharmacological agents used for gastrointestinal disorders.
 The student is provided with the knowledge necessary to use the nursing process in caring for clients with gastrointestinal problems.
 A student who fails VN140CR will be withdrawn from the co-requisite course.